 Why Go Solar Now

 Did you think about going solar in 2020 but didn't?
 While the number of solar energy installations is at an all-time high.
 It is predicted that the nation will surpass three million solar installations in 2021 and will go over 4 million solar panel installations in 2023.
 Still in the U.S., many homeowners are unsure about when to purchase a solar system.

 If you’ve been waiting for installed solar prices to come down, there’s good news.
 GTM Research reports that installed residential solar prices have dropped to an all-time low.
 However, because of a potential solar panel trade dispute, solar panel prices may not drop any further for a while.
 So, if you don't go solar in 2021, you likely will be losing more than you’d gain by waiting.
 Here are four reasons why you should go solar in 2021:

 1. The 26% Federal Solar Tax Credit for 2022

 Congress recently passed tax reform legislation that will reconfigure how Americans calculate their mortgage interest tax deductions in 2018.
 The good news for homeowners going solar is that the 30 percent solar investment tax credit (ITC) is still in place for 2021 and 2022.
-The credit is set to decrease and will drop to 26 percent after 2019 and down to 10 percent in 2021.
+The credit is set to decrease and will drop to 26 percent in 2020 and down to 10 percent in 2021.

 For homeowners who may no longer be able to write off as much of their mortgage interest as they have in past years, the 26percent solar ITC may provide some additional tax relief for 2020.
 The ITC is not a tax deduction.
 It’s a credit that you can use toward taxes owed to the IRS for 2020.